-LPN 131 Foundations of Nursing

-LPN 180 Nursing Care of Adults-1A

-LPN 181 Nursing Care of Adults-1B

-LPN 182 Role of the Practical Nurse

-LPN 183 Nursing Care of Adults II

-LPN 184 Maternal/Child Concepts
+LPN 131Foundations of NursingLPN 180Nursing Care of Adults-1ALPN 181Nursing Care of Adults-1BLPN 182Role of the Practical NurseLPN 183Nursing Care of Adults IILPN 184Maternal/Child Concepts

-Preferable to be taken before being admitted to the nursing program.
+\Preferable to be taken before being admitted to the nursing program.
 See advisor.

 NOTE: Nursing courses include various labs and clinicals, this must be taken in addition to the lectures.
-Be sure to follow directions in the course schedule book each semester and consult with an academic advisor for guidance.
+Be sure to follow directions each semester and consult with an academic advisor for guidance.
 This schedule is subject to change on short notice.
 Specific clinical sites and times cannot be guaranteed.
 The nursing department reserves the right to change the curriculum and program requirements as necessary.